-of Faculty Member Date

-Evalı nation to be used for (Check all that apply):

-1. Effectiveness and self-improvement

-2. Promotion to

-3. Reappointment to a year term

-4. Continuing appointment

-Criteria listed are meant to be illustrative not definitive (refer to Faculty Handbook for Criteria for Reappointment, Continuing Appointment, and Promotion).
-Use those criteria that apply and add lines for any other criteria to be considered.
-APPC recommends a minimum of ten (10) criteria spread across the three (3) categories, with no less than four (4) in the Teaching/Librarianship category and two (2) in each of the others.
-Give each selected criterion a rating of HE, E, or ME.
+Faculty Member Date valuated Evaluat ion to be used for (Check all that apply): 1 .
+Effectiveness and self-improvement 2 .
+Promotion to 3 .
+Reappointment to a year term 4 .
+Continuing appointment Continui consider listed are meant to be illustrative not definitive (refer to Faculty Handbook for Criteria for Reappointment, ing Appointment, and Promotion).
+Use those criteria that apply and add lines for any other criteria to be red.
+APPC recommends a minimum of ten (10) criteria spread across the three (3) categories, with no less than in the Teaching/Librarianship category and two (2) in each of the others.
+Give each selected criterion a rating of or ME.
 Because many people review this document, please write specific comments in the narrative section that will help the reviewers make an informed recommendation.
 Use additional pages as necessary.

-DEFINITIONS FOR RATINGS (Only the following ratings should be used):

-- HE Highly Effective Often exceeds the performance expectations. - E Effective Generally meets performance expectations.
-Employee may exceed expectations or needs improvement in some areas.
-Performance is at the expected and usual level. - ME Minimally Effective Does not always meet expectations.
+DEFIN ITIONS FOR RATINGS (Only the following ratings should be used): HE Highly Effective - Often exceeds the performance expectations.
+E $\label{lem:eq:energy} \textit{Effective} - \textit{Generally meets performance expectations}. \ \textit{Employee may exceed expectations or needs improvement in some areas}. \ \textit{Performance is at the expected and usual level}.$ ME Minimally Effective - Does not always meet expectations.
 Immediate and substantive improvement in performance is required.